V. Vijayasai Reddy: Life and work

 Venumbaka Vijayasai Reddy was born on 1 July 1957 in Tallapudi in the Nellore district of Andhra Pradesh to an agricultural family.

-He completed his chartered accountancy in Chennai and has been in practice with more than 22 years of experience.
+He completed his chartered accountancy in Chennai and practised for over 22 years.
 He is the senior most Partner in M/s.
 V S Reddy SP & Associates with offices in Chennai, Bangalore, Hyderabad, and other cities of Tamil Nadu.

-CA Sai Reddy is married to Sunanda Reddy, and has a daughter named Neha Reddy.
+Sai Reddy is married to Sunanda Reddy, and has a daughter named Penaka Neha Reddy, married to P Rohit Reddy, brother of Aurobindo Pharma Managing Director Sarath Chandra Reddy.

-CA Sai Reddy served as Member of Board of Trustees of Tirumala Tirupati Devasthanams, Tirupati, for two consecutive Terms (GO Rt No. 1221 dated 08.2006).
+Sai Reddy served as Member of Board of Trustees of Tirumala Tirupati Devasthanams, Tirupati, for two consecutive Terms (GO Rt No. 1221 dated 08.2006).
 He also served on the board of several state government undertakings in addition to a stint as the Director of the Oriental Bank of Commerce.